definotethan/-ITMGT-45.03-Aquino---IA-1-API-Data-Mashup/README.md

 - Only shows data in the terminal (no graphics)
 - Does not support fetching beyond initial limit
 - May miss some Pokémon data depending on the APIs

+## AI Assistance

+This project was developed with some assistance from AI, especially for debugging and cleaning messy code.
+A specific use case was that I used AI to give me methods that would allow me to test the different errors (API, Empty List and Network Errors).
+Code and logic were reviewed and adjusted manually.